anonctr/GDCN/README.md

-# Towards Deeper, Lighter and Interpretable Cross Network for CTR Prediction
+# The open code of <<Towards Deeper, Lighter and Interpretable Cross Network for CTR Prediction>>
-The open code of GDCN.